 Skip to main content

-When someone dies without a will, the law decides who inherits their estate.
-These are called the "intestacy rules" and they differ across the UK.
-Understanding them is important so you know your rights and what to do next.
+If your loved one passed away without leaving a will, the law decides who inherits their estate.
+These are known as the "intestacy rules", and they work differently across the UK.
+It is worth understanding them, so you know where you stand and what to do next.

 Who inherits if there is no will?

-Under intestacy rules in England and Wales, the spouse or civil partner inherits the first £322,000 plus personal belongings, plus half of everything above that amount.
-The remainder goes to children equally.
-If there is no spouse, children inherit everything.
-Unmarried partners inherit nothing automatically regardless of how long they lived together.
+Under the intestacy rules in England and Wales, the surviving husband, wife, or civil partner inherits the first £322,000 plus the personal belongings, plus half of anything above that.
+What remains is shared equally between the children.
+That £322,000 figure applies to deaths on or after 26 July 2023; for an earlier death the lower figure that applied at the time is used instead.
+If there is no surviving partner, the children inherit everything.
+Partners who were not married inherit nothing automatically, however long they lived together.

 What are the intestacy rules in England and Wales?

-The intestacy hierarchy determines who inherits when there is no will.
-The order of priority is: spouse or civil partner first, then children, then parents, then full siblings, then half-siblings, then grandparents, then aunts and uncles, and finally the Crown (known as bona vacantia).
-Each level only inherits if nobody exists in the levels above.
+When there is no will, the law works through a fixed order of relatives.
+It runs: husband, wife, or civil partner first, then children, then parents, then full brothers and sisters, then half-brothers and half-sisters, then grandparents, then aunts and uncles, and finally the Crown (known as bona vacantia).
+Each level only inherits if there is nobody left at the levels above.

 • Friends and carers